gaganxsaini/udacity_mlnd_capstone/README.md

 5. Visualization.ipynb - Contains code that acts upon the output from the final model chosen i.e. RandomForestRegressor.

-6. rf_output.csv - The truth values and predictions obtained by the RandomForestRegressor model.
+6. rf_output.zip - Contains rf_output.csv.
+The truth values and predictions obtained by the RandomForestRegressor model.
 It is used in Visualization.ipynb to create free form visualization and also used to calculate R2 Score.